FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

     double metersPerDegree = Math.PI * 0.141 / 360;

-Finally, since we're using meters now instead of inches we need to change the values passed in the *AutonomousDistance* command from `10` to `1`.
+Since we're using meters now instead of inches we need to change the values passed in the *AutonomousDistance* command from `10` to `1`.
+Also change the variable name in the *DriveDistance* command from `inches` to `meters`.

 We're now done with this update!
 <!-- [Inches to meters solution](solutionInchMeters.md) -->